The 10 open-air masterpieces in Milano

 Piazza Affari

-L.O.V.E., better known in Milano as "the Finger", is a sculpture by the famous Italian artist Maurizio Cattelan.
-His large-scale work stands boldly in the centre of Piazza degli Affari, in front of Palazzo Mezzanotte home of the Milanese stock exchange, as a symbol of protest.
+L.O.V.E., better known in Milano as the Finger, is a sculpture by the famous Italian artist Maurizio Cattelan.
+His large-scale work stands boldly at the centre of Piazza degli Affari as a symbol of protest, right in front of Palazzo Mezzanotte, home to the Milanese stock exchange.
 The name is an acronym for Libertà, Odio, Vendetta, Eternità (Freedom, Hate, Revenge, Eternity).

 Piazza Sempione

-It’s hard to miss the majestic Arco della Pace (Arch of Peace) standing at the far end of Parco Sempione, creating a place where young people like to hangout in the long summer evenings and socialise with friends.
+It is hard to miss the majestic Arco della Pace (Arch of Peace) standing at the far end of Parco Sempione, creating a place where young people like to hang out in the long summer evenings and socialise with friends.

 It was constructed in 1806 to celebrate the marriage of Eugene de Beauharnais - viceroy of Italy and adopted son of Napoleon - with Princess Augusta of Bavaria, to mark the beginning of the road that led to Paris.